 - 6. Japanese Law by Topics

-Legislative power resides in the National Diet and is the only law-making body in Japan.
-There are two chambers of parliament: House of Councilors – Upper Diet (Sangi-In) and House of Representatives—Lower Diet (Shūgi-In).
+Legislative power resides in the National Diet, which is the only law-making body in Japan.
+There are two chambers of parliament: the House of Councilors (Upper Diet, Sangi-In) and the House of Representatives (Lower Diet, Shūgi-In).
 Japanese politics encompasses the multi-party system.
 Many bills are drafted by government agencies and submitted through the Cabinet and posted on their websites.
 Also, Diet members can draft and submit a bill if there are a certain number of cosponsors.
 The bills since the 142nd Diet Session (1998) can be found on the House of Representatives web site.
-The bills from the ministries and other agencies can be found on the web site of the prime minister and his cabinet, Kankōchō linku shū.
+The bills from the ministries and other agencies can be found on the website of the prime minister and his cabinet, Kankōchō linku shū.

-Since the Freedom of Information Act was passed in May 1999, numerous resources for governmental information has become available on the Web.
+Since the Freedom of Information Act was passed in May 1999, numerous resources for governmental information have become available on the web.
 Before the legislation was enacted, many governmental sites had started to provide their information via the Internet.
 On the web, there are numerous resources for government information such as current laws, cabinet orders, and ministry ordinances, white papers, and statistical data.
 Also, there is an index, Nihon Hōrei Sakuin, to current and abolished laws, treaties, regulations, and bills.
 E-Gov is a portal website of government information administered by the Ministry of Internal Affairs and Communications.
-Accumulated Government documents can be searched on the site of the Government Printing Office.
+Also, currents laws can be found through a commercial database, Shin Nihon Hōki Web Saito Accumulated Government documents can be searched on the site of the Government Printing Office.

 Except for Supreme Court cases, judgments are reported at a small percentage, and an unreported judgment can be obtained by requesting a copy in person at the record office of each court.
 Lower court decisions of intellectual property cases and labor law cases have been available since July 1999.
 The case naming method is different in Japan.
 There is no actual case name system.
 The name of the court and date of the judgment are generally used to search a case.
 Parties’ names are not used if individuals are parties.
 Therefore, parties’ names are not queried in searching cases.
 Names of corporations may be used for the title of the case name.

 Official case reports in Japanese, which have been published since 1947, are available on the Saibanrei Jōhōwebsite, and the case reports, including administrative and labor laws related cases, are searchable by keywords.
-Official case reports in Japanese language from the Supreme Court and other lower courts in the last three months, as well as case reports from the Intellectual Property High Court in the last one month are also found at the Saikin no Saibanrei Website for recent judgment reports.
+Official case reports in Japanese language from the Supreme Court and other lower courts in the last three months, as well as some English case reports from the Intellectual Property High Court are also found at the IP Judgments Database.
 English translations of some of the Supreme Court’s judgments can be found on the Supreme Court Website.

 Several court report journals are published.
-Each issue has case interpretation and analysis, the essential elements of the court decisions, and comments.
-Hanrei Jihō published by Hanrei Jihōsha includes important cases and gives key point of judgments.
-Juristuto (Jurist) published by Yūhikaku, which isequivalent to the Harvard Law Review, features main topics with several articles and reports on new legislation and notable cases with interpretation and analysis.
+Each issue has case interpretations and analyses, the essential elements of the court decisions, and comments.
+Hanrei Jihō published by Hanrei Jihōsha includes important cases and gives key points of judgments.
+Juristuto (Jurist) published by Yūhikaku, which is equivalent to the Harvard Law Review, features main topics with several articles and reports on new legislation and notable cases with interpretation and analysis.
 Jurisprudence books including treatises, dictionaries, and journals are produced by numerous publishers mainly in Japan, and three major legal publishers are Yūhikaku, Dai-Ichi Hōki, and Gyōsei.